 For additional assistance migrating app data, you can visit our Atlassian Partners page to find one who can help with your migration.

-We regularly deploy updates to all of the Atlassian Cloud products, including Confluence Cloud.
+We regularly deploy updates to all of the Atlassian cloud products, so you and your users are always on the latest and greatest version – no upgrades required.
 Major changes are announced weekly in the Atlassian Cloud Documentation blog.
 This includes new features, bug fixes, and other changes.

 No. Because updates are deployed regularly, Site Administrators aren't notified of upcoming changes.
 We recommend following the Atlassian Cloud Documentation blog to keep up with changes and find out what's new in Confluence Cloud.

-Site names are chosen for an entire Atlassian Cloud site at the time you sign up for your first Atlassian Cloud product – for example, when you first sign up for Jira Software Cloud or Confluence Cloud.
+Site names (your site's URL) are chosen for an entire Atlassian cloud site at the time you sign up for your first Atlassian cloud product – for example, when you first sign up for Jira Software Cloud or Confluence Cloud.